MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * Check the amount of free memory on your system.
 App caching requires minimum of 4 GB system memory.

 * Reduce your memory footprint when cached.
-Use the load handlers to dispose resources that aren't needed when cached.
+Use the `beforeUnload` handlers to dispose resources that aren't needed when cached.
+Release references, remove event listeners that may not be needed when cached.

 ## Feature compatibility by user types